nuxt/website-v2/content/en/guides/components-glossary/pages-transition.md

 ---
-title: "API: The page `transition` Property"
+title: "The page `transition` Property"
 description: Nuxt.js uses the `<transition>` component to let you create and apply amazing transitions/animations as you navigate between your pages.
 menu: Transition Property
 category: Components Glossary